Create Transaction

 isVpn(boolean),isTor(boolean),isProxy(boolean),governmentAccount(boolean)

 destinationEntityId and destinationExternalId did not resolve.
 Same matching rules as originTaxId.
 When a match is found, destinationEntityId is set and name/country can be enriched.
+After a successful link, stored as entities.tax_id.
 Max: 50 characters.
 Optional.Name of the destination entity

 ISO 2-letter country code of destination (e.g., βUSβ, βBRβ, βARβ)